 21 – Go on a day trip to Mount Titlis

 We left Mount Titlis as our last suggestion of places to visit in Lucerne because it was the last attraction we visited.
 It was the perfect experience to end our Lucerne itinerary, see the snow and say goodbye to the Swiss Alpine Peaks.

 Mount Titlis is worth visiting for many reasons.
 For its Alpine scenery.
 Because it’s a glacier, so there will be snow for you to admire and slide on no matter the season you go in.
 And because you can see and do many things over there, such as winter sports, tobogganing, summer hiking, mountain biking, ziplining, and more.

 Mt Titlis summit is at 3,238 meters above sea level and to get there you will board the first rotating cable car in the world.

 At the top of Mt.
-Titlis you can walk on the 100 meter long suspended bridge that gives you the feeling of flying over the peaks.
+Titlis, you can walk on the 100 meters long suspended bridge that gives you the feeling of flying over the peaks.
 It looks scary, but it’s amazing.
 After the cliff walk, you can visit the illuminated glacier cave or enjoy the views while having a hot chocolate or a beer.
 I have done all that and strongly recommend it.